Gapless quantum spin liquid in a honeycomb $\Gamma$ magnet: ADDITIONAL INFORMATION

+As shown in the last subsection, the three-leg cylinder is found to be gapped in the pure $\Gamma$ model.
+Such a gapped ground state could also be checked by the entanglement entropy.
+Figure~\ref{FIGSM-VNE1806} shows the representative behavior of $\mathcal{S}(l)$ on a $2\times18\times3$ cylinder, which contains six sites along each column.
+When $l$ is a multiply of 6, it corresponds to a neat edge-cutting where the two halves have smooth margins.
+The entanglement entropy is minimized and forms a lower branch as marked by solid red symbols.
+It is clearly found that the lower branch is very flat in the middle region, in accordance with a gapped system with a central charge of 0.

+By contrast, the four-leg cylinder is found to be gapless.
+For the quasi-one-dimensional conformal invariant critical system under open boundary condition, it is established that the entanglement entropy obeys the following formula \cite{SMEisert2010}

+where $c$ is the central charge and $c'$ is a model-dependent fitting constant. $l_x$ is the number of the columns of the subsystem and $L_x$ is the length of the cylinder.
+In Fig.~7 of the main text, we take $l_x = L_x/2$ and fit the central charge as $\mathcal{S} = \frac{c}{6}\ln\left(\frac{2L_x}{\pi}\right) + c'$.
+In that case we find that $(c, c') \approx (2.92, 1.09)$, showing that the central charge is approximately 3.
+Here, instead, we turn to fit the central charge on each individual cylinder according to the formula Eq.~\eqref{EQSM:VNECC}.
+Figure~\ref{FIGSM-VNELy04CC} shows the fitting of central charge on cylinders of $2\times16\times4$, $2\times24\times4$, and $2\times32\times4$.
+We find that the best fitting values are 2.85, 2.88, and 2.90, respectively.
+Therefore, the central charge converges to 3 for long enough four-leg cylinder.

-Before we end this subsection, we want to address that the significant difference between $L_y$ = 3 and 4 suggests an unusual way from multi-leg ladder towards 2D limit.
-Besides, it may imply that the ground state is likely to own spinon fermi surface, as discussed in the case of Kitaev model under magnetic field\cite{SMJiangWHetalarXiv2018,SMPatelTrivedi2019}.
+In the end, we want to address that the significant difference between $L_y$ = 3 and 4 suggests an unusual way from multi-leg ladder towards 2D limit.
+Besides, it may imply that the ground state is likely to own spinon Fermi surface (SFS) \cite{SMJiangWHetalarXiv2018,SMPatelTrivedi2019}.
+In this scenario, the pockets of SFS could be detected by different cuts along the Brillouin zones.
+Since the pockets are usually distributed at several high symmetry points, the central charge should vary for different width of cylinders, depending on how many pockets are crossed.
+Such a $L_y$-dependent behavior of the central charge is a highlight signature of SFS QSL.
 Figure~\ref{FIGSM-BZLine} shows the quantized momenta along the circumference of the three-leg (left) and four-leg (right) cylinders.
-In view of the different central charges of the two cases, we speculate the gapless excitations meet one of the red lines in Fig.\ref{FIGSM-BZLine}(b) rather than the green lines in Fig.~\ref{FIGSM-BZLine}(a).
-However, since there is no translational symmetry along the $L_x$-direction (OBC), we cannot determine the precise momenta of the gapless excitations.
+In view of the different central charges of the two cases, we speculate the gapless excitations meet red lines several times in Fig.\ref{FIGSM-BZLine}(b) but not the green lines in Fig.~\ref{FIGSM-BZLine}(a).
+However, since there is no translational symmetry along the $L_x$-direction (which is OBC), we cannot determine the precise momenta of the gapless excitations.